Fergus Martin

+Fergus Martin is an Irish painter, and a member of Irish artistic academy Aosdána since 2001.

+Early life and education

-Fergus Martin was born in Cork, Ireland.
+Martin was born in Cork, Ireland.
 He studied painting at Dún Laoghaire School of Art from 1972 – 1976.

+Career

 From 1979 – 1988 he lived and worked in Italy, where he lectured in English Language at the University of Milan.
 In 1988, he returned to painting and had his first solo exhibition at the Oliver Dowling Gallery, Dublin, in 1990.